4b6b81f756077a59602d9f7160652006/agent/README.md

 ## solution

-There are a couple of interesting challenges to be addressed, with tradeoffs to be made for each of them.
+There are a couple of interesting challenges to be addressed, with trade-offs to be made for each of them.
 In guiding my implementation, I have taken the following view of the problem (in order of priority):

  1. A strong emphasis on making sure that all messages get to all